ethanWallace/front_end_template/README.md

 ### Routing :blue_car:

-Routing in the application in handled by [React-Router-Dom](https://github.com/ReactTraining/react-router#readme).
+Routing in the application is handled by [React-Router-Dom](https://github.com/ReactTraining/react-router#readme).

 Routes are defined in `src/containers/App.js` and should ideally route to another container component.

 ### Linting :sparkles:

-Please keep your code pretty, or else the app will not compile.
+Please keep your code pretty, or else the app will not compile!
 [ESLint](https://eslint.org/) is configured through [this config package](https://github.com/gctools-outilsgc/gctools-components/tree/master/packages/eslint-config).
 It is an extension of the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) with some small changes.

 ### Github Pages Deployment :octocat:

-The template already comes prepared to deploy your front-end to github pages.
-First change the `homepage` in the `package.json` to the repo you want.
+The template already comes prepared to deploy your front-end to Github Pages.
+First change the `homepage` in the `package.json` to the repository you want.

 ```
 "homepage": "http://username.github.io/repo",
 ```

-Then run `yarn deploy-gh-pages` (give it a moment to build it could take a while :wink:)
+Then run `yarn deploy-gh-pages` (give it a moment to build.
+It could take a while :wink:)

 :warning: Watch and make sure your `config` or `env` files do not get pushed with the build!

 ### Included Layouts :gift:

 Included in this project are two example layouts.
 One is for a product page (`/product`) and another for a blog page (`/blog`).
-Each feature reusable components that you are free to use in your own project.
+Each one features reusable components that you are free to use in your own project.
 If you have no need for them make sure to delete them from your project.

 ### Additional Links :wink:
 To learn React, check out the [React documentation](https://reactjs.org/).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).